All Episodes

 Rockefeller was trying to shut them up.

-And he was going even one better.
+And he was going in even one better.

-Okay, you don't like it?
+All right, you don't like it.

 We're going to go after you too.

-Then there is a February 5th 1993 draft memo from Alexis Herman and Mike Lux detailing the Office of Public Liaison's plan for the health care reform campaign.
+Then there is a February 5th, 1993 draft memo from Alexis Herman and Mike Lux detailing the Office of Public Liaisons plan for the health care reform campaign.

 The memorandum notes that the development of an interest group database detailing whether or not organizations supported us in the election.

-The database would also track personal information about interest group leaders, such as their home phone numbers, addresses, biographies, analysis of credibility in the media, and known relationships with Congress people.
+The database would also track personal information about interest group leaders, such as their home phone numbers, addresses, biographies, analysis of credibility in the media, and known relationships with congresspeople.

-What we are treated to, and these are White House documents, by the way, that are somehow judicial watch got the Clinton Library and Massage Parlor.
+What we are treated to, and these are White House documents, by the way, that are somehow Judicial Watch got the Clinton Library and Massage Parlor.

-What we're discovering is what many of us have long known slash suspected, that the Clinton Inc.
+What we're discovering is what many of us have long known slash suspected, that the Clinton Inc. war room has no boundaries whatsoever, and that they will use the full force and the power of the federal government against individuals who are not supporting what they want to do.

-war room has no boundaries whatsoever, and that they will use the full force and the power of the federal government against individuals who are not supporting what they want to do, and they'll do it by exposing lifestyles, threatening to do this, uh threatening to ruin them, harass them, find their phone numbers, their addresses, get their biographies, think 700 FBI files.
+And they'll do it by exposing lifestyles, threatening to do this, threatening to ruin them, harass them, find their phone numbers, their addresses, get their biographies, think 700 FBI files.

 Now, these records released by Judicial Watch were obtained from the approximately 13,000 records made publicly available by the library and massage parlor.